-Humanitarian disarmament seeks to prevent and remediate arms-induced human suffering through the establishment of norms.
+Humanitarian disarmament seeks to prevent and remediate arms-inflicted human suffering and environmental harm through the establishment of norms.
 This approach to disarmament is people-centered in substance and process.

 In contrast to traditional disarmament approaches, humanitarian disarmament prioritizes protecting the security and well-being of people rather than states.
 In particular, it strives to increase the protection of civilians by reducing the human and environmental impacts of arms.
 Many of the arms that are the focus of humanitarian disarmament are indiscriminate or inhumane by nature; others are problematic due to the manner of their use, their trade and proliferation, or their lingering effects.

 Humanitarian disarmament aims both to prevent and to remediate human suffering and environmental degradation.
 It uses the term “disarmament” broadly to encompass a range of measures to deal with arms-related issues.
 Prevention can take the form of prohibitions or restrictions on activities, such as development, production, stockpiling, trade, and use, as well as obligations to destroy existing stockpiles.
 Remedial measures address the ongoing harm of past and continued use.
 Clearance of remnants of war and remediation of environmental contamination work to eliminate long-term threats.
 “Victim assistance” involves providing medical care and rehabilitation, promoting socioeconomic inclusion, ensuring survivors can enjoy their human rights, and adopting laws and policies to achieve these ends.

 Humanitarian disarmament standards have often been adopted in international treaties.
 They can also be promulgated through other means, such as political commitments or domestic legislation.
 Humanitarian disarmament depends on effective implementation as well as norm-building to achieve its goals.